sudipsharma826/Food-E-v-1.0/README.md

   - Menu section with switchable tabs
   - Services section
   - Contact section with fictional details
+  - Food Ordering and Table Booking Form with full JavaScript
+  - PHP functionality to transfer data to the database (using XAMPP server)

 ## Technologies Used

 - HTML5
 - CSS3
 - JavaScript
+- PHP

 ## File Structure

 - `index.html` - Main HTML file containing the structure of the webpage
 - `style.css` - CSS file with all styles and layout definitions
 - `script.js` - JavaScript file for menu tab switching functionality
+- `store.php` - Contains the PHP code to handle data transfer to the database
 - `images/` - Directory containing all image assets used in the design
 - `icons/` - Directory containing icon images